turboapps/docs/hub/recipes/recipes.md

 A recipe is a set of reproducible instructions used to build an image.
 These instructions may include information such as software prerequisites, installation steps, registry keys, files, and more.

-Turbo.net hosts recipes on the repository page.
-Recipes are available to all users who may view the repository.
+Recipes may be published to Turbo.net repository pages where they may be viewed by all users who have access to that repository.

 ### Adding a Recipe to an Existing Repository